sonatype/dependency-management-mcp-server/README.md

 ## Example Use Cases

-In the normal course of development, LLM's will decide to use or upgrade dependencies.
-Our MCP tools will be used transparently offering better suggestions with more up to date information, eliminating the side quest of validating component and version choice.
+In the normal course of development, LLMs will decide to use or upgrade dependencies.
+Our MCP tools will be used transparently, offering better suggestions with more up-to-date information, eliminating the side quest of validating component and version choices.

 Here are some ways to leverage the Sonatype MCP Server explicitly in your development workflow: